-ALL POWER to ALL system electronics MUST be disconnected if connecting the control cable from the dish to the Toughsat Controller and iDirect modem.
+ALL POWER to ALL system electronics MUST be disconnected if connecting the control cable from the Toughsat dish to the Toughsat ACU (Controller) and the iDirect modem.

 Permanent damage will occur to the unit causing it to cease functionality until the unit is returned to Ground Control's facility for repairs.
 This damage is NOT covered under the unit's warranty.